All travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

-The Center for Japanese Studies provides a limited number of scholarships for undergraduate students who will participate in a summer internship in Japan.
+The Center for Japanese Studies provides a limited number of scholarships for undergraduate students who will participate in a summer internship with Japan-affiliated organizations.
 Approximately five to seven scholarships are awarded on a merit-basis in an annual competition each spring.

 Important Note: It is the responsibility of the student to find the appropriate summer internship position, to complete the necessary application and to secure a position offer.
 For assistance in finding an appropriate position, contact the LSA International Internships Program, the International Programs in Engineering, the U-M Career Center, or the Engineering Career Resource Center.

 - Applicants must be currently enrolled undergraduate degree students at the University of Michigan.

 - Applicants must remain an undergraduate degree student at the University of Michigan during the period of the internship.
 Graduating seniors may not apply for a scholarship to participate in an internship following graduation.

 - Recipients must participate in an eligible internship.
 The internship must meet the following criteria:

 - Internship must be located in Japan, or be explicitly involved with work pertaining to Japan.

 - Internship must be with a reputable government, for-profit, or non-profit organization in Japan.

 - Both unpaid and paid internships are eligible.